Sankey Canal: Structures

-The Sankey Viaduct railway viaduct over the Sankey Canal in Great Sankey, known locally as the "Nine Arches" was completed in 1830.
+The Sankey Viaduct railway viaduct over the Sankey Canal in Newton-le-Willows, known locally as the "Nine Arches" was completed in 1830.
 It is still in use and carries the intercity Liverpool to Manchester (via Rainhill and St Helens Junction) railway.
 It actually comprises nine sandstone arches, with a 60-foot (18.3m) minimum clearance above the canal, which was required to allow the masts of the Mersey flats to clear.
 Designated Grade I listed building in 1966, it has been described as being "the earliest major railway viaduct in the world".

 A staircase lock was built on the Sankey Canal and a second staircase was built later when the Ravenhead Branch was constructed in 1775.
 They are known respectively as the Old Double Lock and the New Double Lock.
 The latter was restored by St. Helens Borough Council in 1992, although it has no navigable waterway either above or below it.